PaulDMendoza/WarGame/README.md

 The vision for this game is that it will be similar to a games like **A Bridge to Far** or **Company of Heroes** but in the browser.

+Let me know if you want to collaborate on this.
+I'd love to have help!

 #Roadmap

 ##Version 0.1